anthony-illenden/EAE-598-Project/README.md

 Sprint | 1
 Assigned To | Hunter
 Description | Download ERA5 data for surface and pressure level from the ECMWF’s Copernicus Climate Change Service Climate Data Store API or the National Center for Atmospheric Research’s D633000 THREDDS Data Server.
 Acceptance Criteria | All files exist.
+Test a directory to ensure that the surface and pressure-level netCDF files exist for each event.
 Unit Test | See test_files.py or below
 ```
 def test_file_existence(events, data_dir):